PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 - [ ] [Writing in the Sciences: Stanford](https://www.coursera.org/learn/sciwrite){:target="_blank"}
 - [ ] [Writing in Latex: A Primer](https://www.overleaf.com/learn/latex/Tutorials){:target="_blank"}

+You are expected to start drafting a research proposal individually by the end of Week 1.

 ### Week 2-4
-Use these weeks to design your study, gather your quantitative and qualitative data, and ensure that you have a strategy for data management.
+Use week 2s to design your study and submit your research proposal.
+Once your proposal is approved, as a team, gather your quantitative and qualitative data, and ensure that you have a strategy for data management.

 The knowledge modules linked to this phase are: